 2. Bioshield Clay Paint Review

-In terms of the most non-toxic of the mineral-based paints I found in North America, BioShield Clay Paint is the winner.
+In terms of the most non-toxic of the mineral-based paints I found in North America, BioShield Clay Paint is near the top of the list.

-Though it seems to be extremely similar to Farrow & Ball paint which is much easier to purchase and easier to apply.
+Though it seems to be extremely similar to Farrow & Ball paint which is much easier to purchase, easier to apply, and more durable!

-This has a high percentage of natural ingredients, the least amount of concerning additives and the lowest odor of the four.
+This has a high percentage of natural ingredients, the least amount of concerning additives and is very low odor.

 I found the odor of it even straight out of the bottle to be mild and nonoffensive.
 Depending on your level of sensitivity, this may smell slightly like polymers or it might smell totally benign to you.